 - ◆ Set the master administrator ID and password.
 A user who logs on to the Content Gateway manager with the administrator ID has access to all Content Gateway manager activities.
-See Setting the administrator ID and password, page 176. - Create and maintain a list of user accounts that determines who can log on to the Content Gateway manager and which activities they can perform.
-See Creating a list of user accounts, page 177. - Create an access control list of IP addresses that defines which machines can access the Content Gateway manager.
-See Controlling host access to the Content Gateway manager, page 178. - ◆ Use SSL for secure administration.
-See Using SSL for secure administration, page 178. - Require administrators to log on to TRITON Unified Security Center, with or without two-factor authentication, and then use the Web Security manager Content Gateway access page to log on to the Content Gateway manager.
-See, Accessing the Content Gateway manager, page 11
+See Setting the administrator ID and password, page 178. - Create and maintain a list of user accounts that determines who can log on to the Content Gateway manager and which activities they can perform.
+See Creating a list of user accounts, page 179. - Create an access control list of IP addresses that defines which machines can access the Content Gateway manager.
+See Controlling host access to the Content Gateway manager, page 180. - Use SSL for secure administration.
+See Using SSL for secure administration, page 180. - Require administrators to log on to the TRITON Manager, with or without twofactor authentication, and then use the Content Gateway access page in the Web module of the TRITON Manager to log on to the Content Gateway manager.
+See, Accessing the Content Gateway manager, page 11 the correct ID and password can view all the statistics on the Monitor tab and change any configuration options on the Configure tab.